-Blurry vision is frustrating, and using glasses or contact lenses can be cumbersome.
-Thanks to surgical advances in the field of eye care, you don’t have to live with compromised vision.
+Blurry vision is frustrating, and using glasses or contact lenses can be aggravating.
+Thanks to surgical advances in the field of eye care, you don’t have to live with inadequate vision.
 Several procedures have been developed and fine-tuned over many decades to help treat refractive errors.
 A refractive error is a term used to describe a problem with the shape of the eye that prevents light from focusing properly on the retina.
-Myopia (nearsightedness), hyperopia (farsightedness), and astigmatism are all refractive errors that can be treated surgically.
+Myopia (nearsightedness), hyperopia (farsightedness), and astigmatism are all refractive errors that can be treated with RLE eye surgery.
 Now, all you and your surgeon have to do is decide which procedure is right for you.
 Refractive lens exchange vs. LASIK?
 What’s the difference?

 What Is LASIK?

+So what is RLE eye surgery exactly?
 A refractive lens exchange is a safe and effective procedure for many patients who have been told that they are not a good candidate for LASIK or PRK.
 With LASER eye surgery, a microscopic amount of tissue is removed from the cornea to help the light focus properly on a patient’s retina.
 With an RLE procedure, a patient’s cornea remains intact.
 Instead of removing tissue from the cornea, a patient’s natural crystalline lens, which sits behind the colored part of the eye known as the iris, is removed and replaced with a biocompatible manmade lens.
 This lens will have an exact prescription unique to the patient’s refractive error.
-This procedure is very similar to cataract surgery, which many people will need later on in life.
+Eye surgery for lens replacement is very similar to cataract surgery, which many people will need later on in life.

 LASIK Pros and Cons